elwynelwyn/stencilbook-ding/readme.md

 - - -

-This setup uses the `@storybook/addon-essentials`, all working with Controls etc. Stories written via CSF (we don't use MDX so haven't tested that at all).
+This setup uses Stencil, `@storybook/web-components` and `@storybook/addon-essentials` (e.g. Controls, Actions).
+Stories written via CSF (we don't use MDX so haven't tested that at all).

 Stencil generates a web-component JSON file containing component definitions (via the `docs-vscode` command).
 This JSON gets registered with `@storybook/web-components`, which populates the component args.